ROCm/hcc/SYNC_UPSTREAM.md

 as Clang, LLVM, and LLD.
 The process is currently carried out manually but it could and should be automated.

+ToT HCC has been configured use git submodules.
+This document has been revised to cope with this architectural change.

 Upstream Clang, LLVM, and LLD all sit in different git repositories and they are almost changed daily.
 Sometimes a change upstream may affect several projects, but it's usually not easy to figure it out from the commit log.